Kazuhirax3/vgstation13-opendream/CODE_OF_CONDUCT.md

 The game we are maintaining is a roleplaying simulation of a dystopian future.
 The content hosted on this repository is a work of fiction and does not reflect the opinions of the people contributing to it.

 **Welcome to the team.**

+**Addendum by Kazuhirax3**

+This fork is specifically to get /vg/station working on OpenDream, and as such, any contributions, bug reports, etc. *must* be done with OpenDream and its tools in mind (OpenDreamClient, OpenDreamServer, DMCompiler) OpenDream can be found here: https://github.com/OpenDreamProject/OpenDream.
+This is all charity work, just like every other SS13-related thing.
+If you hate how slow progress is, help speed it up.
+Get off your lazy ass and stop complaining.